stellar/django-polaris/docs/sep6_and_sep24/index.rst

 anchored asset's distribution account and attempts to match every incoming deposit with a pending withdrawal.

-If it finds a match, it will update the transaction's status and call the ``process_withdrawal()`` integration function.
-Use this function to connect to your banking rails and send the transaction amount to the user's bank account.
+If it finds a match, it will update the transaction's status to ``pending_anchor``, signaling to Polaris that it needs to submit the transaction to the external rails used by the anchor.

 Run the process like so:
 ::